Vermont Divorce Laws

 • The sources and amount of income and occupation of both parties

-• The merits of the partners
+• The partners merits

 • The partner responsible for attainment of a property